Reed-CompBio/spras/docs/tutorial/intermediate.rst

 1.4 Computing prizes
 ====================

-From this data, we can take it's values and turn them into prizes.
-One way we can do this is by by calculating p-values per peptide.
-This tells us how likely changes in abundance happen by chance.
+We can transform these measurements into prizes for pathway reconstruction.
+One approach is to calculate a p-value per peptide, which quantifies how likely changes in abundance happen by chance.

 We use Tukey's Honest Significant Difference (HSD) test to compare all time points and correct for multiple testing to get a p-value for every